This Vietnamese noodle salad is a vibrant salad of fresh herbs, vegetables and vermicelli rice noodles tossed in a zesty Nuoc Cham dressing.

 - Peanuts - Chopped peanuts can be substitued with other chopped nuts of your choice or sunflower or pumpkin seeds for crunch.

-Nuoc cham (Nước Chấm) is an ambiguous name for salty, sweet, umami-packed sauce used in many Vietnamese dishes.
+Nuoc cham (Nước Chấm) is an ambiguous name for the salty, sweet, umami-packed sauce used in many Vietnamese dishes.
 It literally translates to 'dipping sauce' but can also be used as a dressing.

 The ingredient list is short but each one provides an element of taste to create the perfect dressing.
 It has sweetness, saltiness, heat, acidity and of course umami.